 You should be able to put two fingers underneath the harness without much trouble.
 If it takes a lot of work, the harness is too tight.
 If you can fit three or four fingers side by side with plenty of space, your cat is escaping that harness the moment you go outside.
 Harnesses have multiple adjustment points to get the fit just right, but it all starts with the right size.

-• Wrap the tape measure around your cat’s chest just behind its front legs to get the “girth” measurement.
-Make sure the tape is flat and is fairly tight.
+Wrap the tape measure around your cat’s chest just behind its front legs to get the girth measurement.
+Make sure the tape is flat and fairly tight.

 Cats are notoriously picky, so you may have to experiment to get the right harness.
-Much like food or litter box location, your cat’s preferences could determine the style of harness you purchase, and that’s that.
+Much like their food or litter box location, your cat’s preferences may determine the style of harness you purchase, and that’s that.

 There are three basic styles of cat harness:

-• Put the harness on your cat after a few days of allowing your cat to explore.
+Put the harness on your cat after a few days of allowing your cat to explore it.
 Give your cat time to wear the harness in your house and continue to offer those premium treats.

 A cat-walking harness can be a secure option for giving your pet valuable outdoor time, but the key is the right fit.
 You should be able to fit two fingers between the harness and your cat, but if your cat always seems to escape, that’s a different story.

 Escape artists may need harnesses that fit more tightly.
 A vest-style harness removes any space your cat may have to maneuver out, so tighten the harness carefully while indoors to find the right balance.